SebahattinB/simulinktest-repo/README.md

-# Continuous Integration (CI) configuration examples for MATLAB&reg;
+# Continuous Integration (CI) configuration examples for Simulink&reg;

 Are you interested in automating your testing with CI?

-Not sure how to connect MATLAB with CI systems?
+Not sure how to connect Simulink with CI systems?

 We've got you covered!

-This repository makes it easy to run your MATLAB tests on some of the most common CI platforms.
-The configuration files take care of setting up MATLAB to work with the CI system and automatically executing your MATLAB tests.
+This repository makes it easy to run your Simulink checks and tests on some of the most common CI platforms.
+The configuration files take care of setting up Simulink to work with the CI system and automatically executing your Simulink tests.

 Take a look at the "Quick Start Guide" below to get started!